clojureman/label-printer/README.md

 > It took an hour or two, so I'd say that from a developer productivity point of view not worth it.
 > The initial version (made in around 5 seconds) was quite good, and making it work manually would probably have taken 10 minutes,
 > but making Gemini understand the problems took a lot of time.
+>
+> Next day some further vibe coding to add grouping (without cuts)
+>
+> The AI had huge problems understanding the cut / no cut behaviour of
+> brother_ql, and also surprisingly with understanding how to code sequential
+> processing and grouping.

+# labelprinter.py

 **Description:**

 This Python script, named `labelprinter.py`, continuously monitors a specified folder for new PNG files.
 Upon detecting a new PNG file, it adds the file to a queue.
-A separate worker thread processes the queue, printing each file using the `brother_ql` command-line tool.
-This design ensures that labels are printed one at a time, preventing multiple instances of `brother_ql` from running concurrently.
-This design also ensures the main file monitoring thread remains responsive, even if printing takes some time.
+A separate worker thread processes the queue, printing each file using the `brother_ql` command-line tool, ensuring labels are printed one at a time. **A grouping option is included: if filenames contain a configurable separator (default "__"), the part of the filename before the first separator is treated as a group.
+The script includes a short grace period (default 0.25 seconds) to allow for more files belonging to the same group to appear before printing starts for that group.
+Labels within the same group are printed in the order of their modification time, and the `--no-cut` option is used to prevent cuts between them.
+A cut will be forced after all files in a group have been printed or when the group changes or the grace period expires.**

 The script handles printing success and failure: